ArgonDesign/alogic/doc/literals.md

 #### Sized integer literals

-The list of digits standing for the value specifies the bit pattern of the value.
-It is important to understand the meaning of the previous sentence.
+The list of digits standing for the value specifies the bit pattern of the value as oppose to the numerical value, which can sometimes give unexpected results.
 In particular, observe that for signed literals, the syntax can yield a negative value for a seemingly positive literal.
 For example:

 - `4'sd15`: 'sd15 would be `0..01111`, so taking it as a 4-bit number gives
 `4'sb1111`, which is numerically equivalent to the decimal `-1`

 - `4'sd8`: 'sd8 would be `0..01000`, so taking it as a 4-bit number gives
-`4'sb1000`, which is actually equivalent to the decimal `-8`.
+`4'sb1000`, which is numerically equivalent to the decimal `-8`.

 For unsigned literals, applying a `-` sign will still yield a positive value, as the result is of unsigned type.
 The compiler will warn if the